cometbft/knowledge-base/protocols/abci/addressing-1174.md

 If we are to relax the determinism requirements on the application, we first need to modify function $valid()$ to be of the form $valid(v, bc_{h-1}, x_p)$, where $x_p$ is a variable local to process $p$.
+Parameter $x_p$, unknown to Comet, represents non-deterministic input used by the application.
 As $x_p$ may be different from $x_q$ for two processes $p$ and $q$, using
 $valid(v, bc_{h-1}, x_p)$ to implement in `PrepareProposal`  and `ProcessProposal`
 may break Requirements 3 to 5.